THE EU GENERAL DATA PROTECTION REGULATION (GDPR) – COMING IN MAY 2018

 Every company must have a Data Protection Officer.
 It is advised that most businesses will up-skill existing staff as there will be a skill shortage due to the regulation being new.

 Alongside, a Data Protection Officer Gooch went on to discuss the importance of educating the workforce.
 Every individual within your company should understand the GDPR and make sure they think about each individual’s privacy and how they want to use the data.
 Ensure every person in any business is accountable.

 Record of Data Processing Activities must be kept at all times.
 How a business, collects, stores and intends to use their clients, or suppliers, personal data

 Transparency – all data activities must be openly shared with your clients.
 Clients must actively say “Yes, I want to be on the list”, “Yes, I want the newsletter” “Yes, I am happy for you to share my details” There can no longer be an ounce of ambiguity.
 It is black and white.

-This change will be the most difficult area to implement and will require strategic commercial decision and actions to be put in place by all companies.
+This change will be the most difficult area to implement and will require strategic commercial decisions and actions to be put in place by all companies.
 Data lists, mailing lists, all personal data will have to be reassessed.
 To be compliant with the General Data Protection Regulation all customers will have to be approached and asked again whether they would still like to be on your customer list.

 Do remember, that the customer has to strictly agree.
-No pre ticked tick boxes can be used any more.
+No pre-ticked tick boxes can be used anymore.
 Just sending a mailshot will not suffice.
 Mailshots tend to have a very low open rate of 10%-20% so the 80%-90% of recipients who do not open the mailshot will be qualified as not in agreement.